niteshkumar10/Churn_Predictor/Readme.md

 * Then open the python terminal and run app.py using the comand **python app.py**
 * App will start running on a localhost.

+model.py was ran using google colab and then stored as .py file.